-Managing water responsibly is the highest priority in our approach to environmental policy and corporate social responsibility in India.
+Managing water responsibly is the highest priority in The

 In 2010, we achieved our goal to be a “net positive” user of groundwater and created design potential to return an equivalent amount to what we use.
 We accomplished this through rainwater harvesting, drip irrigation and other initiatives.